intellij-rust/intellij-rust/CONTRIBUTING.md

 `./gradlew :task` executes the task only for root module (core module of Rust plugin), `./gradlew :intellij-toml:task` will run the task for TOML module and `./gradlew task` will do for all modules.

-### Modules

-Rust plugin sources are divided into several modules.
-Almost all modules (except root, `common` and `plugin` ones) support some functionality in particular IDE or integrate with another plugin.
-Like debugging in CLion or integration with `TOML` plugin.

-The main goal is to separate code that can be compiled only with specific dependencies (IDEA, CLion or another plugin) from each other.
-It helps to avoid accidental using of code from wrong optional dependency.
-Also, it allows us to compile and run tests of core module with different platforms like IDEA and CLion.

-The current Rust plugin modules:
-* `:` - root/core module
-* `:common` - shares common code between Rust and Toml plugins
-* `:plugin` - module to build/run/publish Rust plugin
-* `:idea` - contains code available only in IDEA
-* `:clion` - contains code available only in CLion
-* `:debugger` - debugger related code
-* `:toml` - integration with TOML plugin
-* `:intelliLang` - integration with [intelliLang](https://github.com/JetBrains/intellij-community/tree/master/plugins/IntelliLang) plugin
-* `:copyright` - integration with [copyright](https://github.com/JetBrains/intellij-community/tree/master/plugins/copyright) plugin
-* `:duplicates` - support `Duplicated code fragment` inspection
-* `:coverage` - integration with [coverage](https://github.com/JetBrains/intellij-community/tree/master/plugins/coverage-common) plugin
-* `:grazie` - integration with [grazie](https://plugins.jetbrains.com/plugin/12175-grazie) plugin

-If you want to implement integration with another plugin/IDE, you should create a new gradle module for that.

-### Platform versions

-We usually support the latest release platform version and EAPs of next version.
-But sometimes there are not compatible changes in new platform version.
-To avoid creating several parallel vcs branches for each version, we have separate folders for each version to keep platform dependent code.

-For example, current platform version is 181, next version is 182 and `org.rust.ide.navigation.goto.RsImplsSearch` should have separate implementations for each version.
-Then project source code structure will be

-     +-- src
-     |   +-- 181/kotlin
-     |       +-- org/rust/ide/navigation/goto
-     |           +-- RsImplsSearch.kt
-     |   +-- 182/kotlin
-     |       +-- org/rust/ide/navigation/goto
-     |           +-- RsImplsSearch.kt
-     |   +-- main/kotlin
-     |       +-- other platfrom independent code

-Of course, only one batch of platform dependent code will be used in compilation.
-To change platform version which you use for compilation, i.e. change IDEA and CLion dependencies and platform dependent code, you need to modify `platformVersion` property in `gradle.properties` file.

-## Development in Intellij IDEA
+## Development in IntelliJ IDEA

-You can get the latest Intellij IDEA Community Edition [here](https://www.jetbrains.com/idea/download/), it is free.
+You can get the latest IntelliJ IDEA Community Edition [here](https://www.jetbrains.com/idea/download/), it is free.

 Import the plugin project as you would do with any other gradle based project.
 For example, <kbd>Ctrl + Shift + A</kbd>, `Import project` and select `build.gradle.kts` from
 the root directory of the plugin.

-There are `Test`, `Run` and `Generate Parser` run configurations for the most common tasks.
+There are `Test`, `RunIDEA`, `RunCLion` and `Generate Parser` run configurations for the most common tasks.
 However, try executing `./gradlew :test` first, to download all necessary dependencies and launch all code generation tasks.
 Unfortunately during import IDEA may delete `.idea/runConfigurations`, just revert changes in the directory if this happens.

 You might want to install the following plugins:
-  - Grammar-Kit to get highlighting for the files with BNFish grammar.
+  - [Grammar-Kit](https://plugins.jetbrains.com/plugin/6606-grammar-kit) to get highlighting for the files with BNFish grammar.
-  - PsiViewer to view the AST of Rust files right in the IDE.
+  - [PsiViewer](https://plugins.jetbrains.com/plugin/227-psiviewer) to view the AST of Rust files right in the IDE.

 # Contributing